johnrigsby1970/MMONavigator/README.md

 This game does not do packet sniffing.
 It has one feature, it can capture your location from a desired source.
 After that, it can determine a direction from a location and destination and illustrate that on a compass.

 Are you cheating?
-No. If you know the desntation and current location, you can figure all of this out in your head.
+No. If you know the destination and current location, you can figure all of this out in your head.
 This is just faster.

 ## Getting Started